jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 ## Setting the random seed is great.
 But don't forget to also change it.

-Reinforcement Learning techniques can be fairly noisy and therefore sensitive to choice of random seed.
+Reinforcement learning techniques can be fairly noisy and therefore sensitive to choice of random seed.
 So, when comparing methods (and especially trying to see if they give 'matching' results), it's important to use a few different random seeds for each and record the mean and standard deviation of your metrics.

 Crucially, while running experiments and tuning hyper-parameters to improve performance, you should switch out these random seeds from time to time in order to ensure you're not convincing yourself that you're generating real improvements when in reality you were unknowingly just finding hyper-parameters that work well with a particular set of fixed seeds.